 5.1 Defective design

-Under strict liability standards, a medical device manufacturer can be held liable for injuries if:
+The FDA actually regulates Paragard as a drug and not a medical device.
+Under strict liability standards, a pharmaceutical company can be held liable for injuries if:

-- The medical device’s design posed a foreseeable risk, and
+- The drug inherently posed a foreseeable risk, and

-- The medical device was constructed and utilized as it was designed to be
+- The drug was compounded and utilized as it was designed to be

-Arguably Teva should have foreseen that the Paragard IUD’s design put it at increased risk of breaking during removal and causing serious complications.
-And had Teva created a better design, perhaps the IUD would have remained intact, and none of the plaintiffs would have suffered their injuries.
+Arguably Teva and Cooper should have foreseen that the Paragard IUD’s design put it at increased risk of breaking during removal and causing serious complications.
+And had Teva and Cooper created a better design, perhaps the IUD would have remained intact, and none of the plaintiffs would have suffered their injuries.

 5.2 Manufacturing defect